Shamaran85/agile-chess-labb/backend/lobby/lobby-server/README.md

-# The simple realtime API - Client side
+# The simple realtime API - Server side
 The simple realtime API is based on Nodejs, Expressjs, MongoDB, Socket.io and JWT.
-You may want to view the online demo [here](https://nguyenkhois.github.io/api-socketio-mongodb/client/dist/).

 Server side
 * Nodejs
 * Expressjs
-* MongoDB version 4 on AWS (or mLab version 3 on Heroku)
+* MongoDB version 4
 * Socker.io
 * JWT
-* Docker on AWS

-Client side:
-* React
-* RxJS

 Hosting:
+* Docker
 * Amazon Web Service (AWS)
-* Heroku

 ## Feature
 * Using access token (JWT) for all client requests.
 * Supported methods are only GET, POST and PUT.
 * It returns `insertedId` when you insert new data into the database via this API.
-* The API is hosted both at:
+* The API is hosted at [http://aws.vlexikon.com:1600/](http://aws.vlexikon.com:1600/)
-    * http://aws.vlexikon.com:1600/ (It's always ready to use.)
-    * https://gsockapi.herokuapp.com/ -> With SSL (You may wait for a while when you access this API in the first time.)

 * You must have __ACCESS TOKEN__ for all requests. :-)